ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/about/_index.md

 ### Contact us

 If you have any questions or suggestions about the Blueprint, or to request targeted technical advice, please get in touch with us at [blueprint@asd.gov.au](mailto:blueprint@asd.gov.au) or on [GitHub](https://github.com/ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud).
-You can also sign up to ASD's [Cyber Security Partnership Program](https://www.cyber.gov.au/partnershipprogram) to be informed of new cyber security advice and alerted to emerging cyber threats.
+You can also sign up to ASD's [Cyber Security Partnership Program](https://www.cyber.gov.au/partnershipprogram) to be informed of new cybersecurity advice and alerted to emerging cyberthreats.